kiranbakale/AMI-Readme/docs/environment_configure.md

 ## 3. Run the GitLab Environment Toolkit's Docker container (optional)

-Before running the [Docker container](https://gitlab.com/gitlab-org/gitlab-environment-toolkit/container_registry/2697240) you will need to setup your environment files by following [2.
-Setup the Environment's Inventory and Config](#2-setup-the-environments-inventory-and-config).
+Before running the [Docker container](https://gitlab.com/gitlab-org/gitlab-environment-toolkit/container_registry/2697240) you will need to set up your environment files by following [2.
+Set up the Environment's Inventory and Config](#2-set-up-the-environments-inventory-and-config).
 The container can be started once the files have been configured.
 When starting the container it is important to pass in your environment files and keys, as well as set any authentication based environment variables.

 Below is an example of how to run the container when using a GCP service account: